ninoseki/azuma/docs/index.md

     - id: azuma
 ```

-If you want to lint only YAML files in `rules` directory:
+If you want to validate only YAML files in `rules` directory:

 ```yaml
 - repo: https://github.com/ninoseki/azuma